 Corsair also changed up the layout of the side buttons, and it’s a welcome change.
 The two thumb buttons on the left side of the mouse are bigger, more elongated, and overall much easier to engage.
 The dedicated sniper button is also much closer to the thumb buttons, meaning you no longer need to make a dexterous reach with your thumb for low DPI shots.

 The M65 RGB Elite, as mentioned previously, also increases the DPI sensitivity by roughly 50 percent over the M65 Pro RGB.
-While the innovation is laudable, and enthusiasts and esports level players may extol the numbers, no one really needs 18,000 DPI.
+While the innovation is laudable, and enthusiasts and e-sports level players may applaud the numbers, no one really needs 18,000 DPI.

 Speaking as someone who prefers hefty mice, this was something of a disappointment.
-I would’ve liked to have seen a broader weight gamut, similar to the M65 Pro RGB.
+I would’ve liked to see a broader weight gamut, similar to the M65 Pro RGB.
 That said, FPS gamers prefer lighter gaming mice, and that seems to be reflected here.

 Rounding out design and features, the M65 Elite RGB boasts an aluminum frame with a textured plastic comprising the sides, combined with a glossy plastic adorned to the top making up the outer shell.
 The glossy finish can be a bit slick, but tolerable.
 The M65 RGB Elite comes in either black or white.
 The white version particularly accentuates the RGB lighting and looks great next to the Corsair K70 RGB MK.II SE.

-I noticed no peculiar behavior from the mouse during my time with it.
+I noticed no particular behavior from the mouse during my time with it.
 Gaming mice mustn’t have any inborn angle snapping or smoothing, or anything that otherwise messes with raw data from the sensor.
-I also noticed no signs of acceleration or jitter, albeit I barely scratched the surface of the 18,000 DPI range—anything beyond about 3,500 DPI is untenable to me.
+I also noticed no signs of acceleration or jitter, though I barely scratched the surface of the 18,000 DPI range—anything beyond about 3,500 DPI is illogical to me.

 But again, that’s subject to preference, although I doubt anyone is going to be gaming at 18,000 DPI.

-Regarding DPI, through Corsair’s iCUE, the DPI can be adjusted in steps of 1 DPI, allowing you to perfectly tune the mouse to your setup.
+Regarding DPI, through Corsair’s iCUE, the DPI can be adjusted in steps of 1 DPI, allowing you to tune the mouse to your setup perfectly.
 This is a welcome change from the normal 50 DPI increments we usually see.